Zinho02/PersonalRandomness/README.md

 This project is a series of cryptography algorithms implementations.
 Feel free to take a look.
 ### Shift Cipher
 An implementation of a Shift Cipher algorithm for ASCII characteres.
+### Substitution Cipher
+An implementation of a Substitution Cipher algorithm for ASCII characteres.